github/g-emoji-element/README.md

 The `tone` attribute accepts a space separated list of skin tone modifiers to apply to each base emoji in a sequence.
-Some platforms will display these sequences as a single image while others will render each emoji in the sequence.
+Some platforms will display these sequences as a single glyph while others will render each emoji in the sequence.

 ```html
 <g-emoji tone="4 5">🧑🏾<200d>🤝<200d>🧑🏿</g-emoji>